 Why did InoReader go down?
 While it may not be fully explained until Yordan returns, it seems likely related to the newly released InoReader for Android.
 I have a suspicion that whatever interface Yordan developed for Android may have brought down Apache, or some other component of the server.
 Time will tell.

 I consider InoReader the best of all Google Reader alternatives I’ve tested, but this time zone difference and downtime has me wondering if the tool is in trouble.

 Update: It looks like someone involved with InoReader

-came back mention a month ago – that GoDaddy was down.
-That statement itself is hardly a surprise, and could be related to this downtime.
+came back mentions a month ago – that GoDaddy was down.
+That statement itself is hardly a surprise and could be related to this downtime.
 I wonder what would possess Yordan to choose GoDaddy as a hosting service?

 Update 2: At about 11:20 PM Eastern Time – roughly 6:20 AM local Bulgaria time – InoReader came back up.
 It did not appear as though the feeds had been crawled during the downtime.
 The developer(s) have yet to offer details about the downtime.

 Update 3: InoReader apologizes for the failure on Twitter: